MAPIRlab/GasSourceLocalization/Environment_config/readme.md

 The folder `PMFS` contains the files corresponding to the article [Robotic Gas Source Localization with Probabilistic Mapping and Online Dispersion Simulation](http://dx.doi.org/10.1109/TRO.2024.3426368)

-The folder `PSGSL` contains the files coresponding to the article [PSGSL: A Probabilistic Framework Integrating Semantic Scene Understanding and Gas Sensing for Gas Source Localization](https://doi.org/10.48550/arXiv.2501.12812)
+The folder `Semantics` contains the files coresponding to the article [PSGSL: A Probabilistic Framework Integrating Semantic Scene Understanding and Gas Sensing for Gas Source Localization](https://doi.org/10.48550/arXiv.2501.12812)